 - By policy, no client data is stored on workstations.
 However, during consulting engagements that require on-site work, there may be times that data must be transferred to laptops.
 Most on-site work is performed by connecting back to our SAS 70 protected data center via a terminal services connection / VPN.
 If these arrangements can be made, no data is transferred to the laptop.
 In the event we do work off laptops during on-site consulting, as a mitigating control all laptops are encrypted.
 We also have strict policies regarding the storage of laptops during transportation.

-We use a third party application for analytics; therefore, information about the way users navigate our site is shared with this third party.
+We use two third party applications for analytics; therefore, information about the way users navigate our site is shared with this third party.
 However, the identify of users is not shared (other than IP address and other information that can be derived by browsing a website such as browser type, location, etc.).

 Disclosure of Security Breaches